Sara Hossain: Education and work

 Hossain completed her Bachelor of Art and Master of Arts in Law (jurisprudence) from Wadham College, Oxford in 1988.
 She was then called to the Bar at Middle Temple.
 She enrolled in the High Court Division of the Supreme Court of Bangladesh in 1992 and went on to Appellate Division in 2008.
 Hossain also worked as a Legal Officer with INTERIGHTS for the South Asia division from 1997 to 2003.
 She was involved in supporting human rights litigation before national and international courts including the European Court of Human Rights and the Inter-American Commission on Human Rights and the Human Rights Committee on the use of international and comparative human rights law.
 She also worked on a multi-country study on honour crimes with the Centre for Islamic and Middle Eastern Law at SOAS.
 Currently, Hossain is a partner in the law firm Dr. Kamal Hossain and Associates.

 In July 2018, the United Nations Human Rights Council appointed Hossain to co-chair (alongside David Crane and Kaari Betty Murungi) a three-person Commission of Inquiry into the killing of at least 140 Palestinians by the Israeli army.
-In 2022, she was appointed as the chair of the UN fact finding mission on violence against women during the 2022 Iran protests.
+In 2022, she was appointed as the chair of the UN fact finding mission on violence against women during the 2021–2022 Iranian protests.